opsdis/aci-exporter/README.md

 Please see the example file prometheus/prometheus.yml.

 # Docker
-The aci-export can be build and run as a docker container and it supports multi-arch.
+The aci-export can be build and run as a docker container, and it supports multi-arch.

 ```shell
 docker buildx build . -t regystry/aci-exporter:Version --platform=linux/arm64,linux/amd64 --push